PurdueDualityLab/EmpiricalStandards/docs/supplements/OpenScience.md

 # Open Science
 The practice of maximizing the accessibility and transparency of science

+## Purposes of Artifacts
+Artifacts accompanying software engineering submissions serve to:
+- **ensure reproducibility** by providing the exact code, data, and scripts needed to rerun experiments;
+- **support validation** by allowing reviewers and readers to verify empirical claims;
+- **facilitate reuse and extension** by offering well‐documented components that others can build upon;
+- **promote transparency and trust** in research through open and standardized dissemination of research outputs.

+By adhering to established artifact‐review and badging processes (e.g., ACM, IEEE) and checklist‐driven requirements (e.g., NeurIPS reproducibility checklist), authors demonstrate that their work meets community standards for **usability**, **documentation**, and **accessibility**, ultimately accelerating the advancement of the field.

 ## Application
 The open science supplement applies to all research.